pisyntor/Computer_based_Recognition_of_Arabidopsis_thaliana_Ecotypes/README.md

 Some raw collected data samples together with canopy-focused images as well as GUI outputs can be accessed [here](data).

 ### Models
-The models trained from scratch during the auto-optimization process for classifying ecotypes in both single-image and sequence-of-images settings can be found [here](trained_models).
+The models trained from scratch during the auto-optimisation process for classifying ecotypes in both single-image and sequence-of-images settings can be found [here](trained_models).

 ## LICENSE
 This repo is distributed under [LICENSE](LICENSE).